Displaced Puerto Rican families start new lives in Cleveland

 It took only one night of heavy rain and violent winds to carve a path of destruction through Rodriguez’s hometown of Quebradillas.
 The storm ripped off half of the metal roof that covered her house, filling every room with floodwater and leaving almost all of her belongings -- pictures, clothes, toys -- in ruins.

 The morning she left, Rodriguez waded around her home through calf-high water, stuffing anything she could salvage into a backpack.
 She slung the bag over her shoulder and lifted her daughter, Melody, onto her back.
 Rodriguez opened the door and began a journey through streets of murky water toward her grandmother’s house.

 Tears filled Rodriguez’ eyes as she described that day and the brutal month that followed.
-She and her daughter are in Cleveland now, and Melody is one of over 120 children who left the storm-battered island and are now enrolled in CMSD schools.
+She and her daughter are in Cleveland now, and Melody is one of more than 120 children who have left the storm-battered island and been enrolled in CMSD schools.

 For Rodriguez, the decision to leave was painful, but the conditions she and her daughter lived in after the storm were uninhabitable.

 “We were living like cave people or something,” she said.
 “There was no light, no water, no gas.”

 The storm first made landfall on Sept.
 20, and Rodriguez left the island in the middle of October.
 She made the journey with her friend, Keishla Marie Marichal Delpilar, and Delpilar’s 5-year-old son and 4-year-old daughter.